ozwillo/ozwillo-ozenergy/oz-energy-aggregations/README.md

 cd oz-energy-aggregations
 ```

-* Open the build.sbt file and replace '/home/charge' by your own home directory.

 * Build the project :

 ```
 sbt publish
 ```

-It will create a fat jar using sbt-assembly and publish it into your maven-repository.
+It will create a fat jar using sbt-assembly and publish it into your local maven-repository.